abbasas690/mearn-docmentation/mongoose_detailed_notes.md

+---
+layout: default
-# 🟢 Mongoose – Detailed Notes
+title: Mongoose Notes
+---

 Mongoose is an **Object Data Modeling (ODM) library for MongoDB and Node.js**.
 It provides a **schema-based solution** to model application data, offering **validation**, **type casting**, **query building**, and **middleware**.